lodash-archive/grunt-lodash/README.md

 ## Getting Started
 This plugin requires Grunt `~0.4.1`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+If you haven’t used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+Once you’re familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-lodash --save-dev
 ```

-One the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-lodash');
 ```

 ### Overview
-In your project's Gruntfile, add a section named `lodash` to the data object passed into `grunt.initConfig()`.
+In your project’s Gruntfile, add a section named `lodash` to the data object passed into `grunt.initConfig()`.

 ```javascript
 grunt.initConfig({